EasyPost/easypost-php/README.md

 #### Mocking

 Some of our unit tests require HTTP calls that cannot be easily tested with live/recorded calls (e.g. HTTP calls that trigger payments or interact with external APIs).

 We have implemented a custom, lightweight HTTP mocking functionality in this library that allows us to mock HTTP calls and responses.

 A mock client is the same as a normal client, with a set of mock request-response pairs stored as a property.

-At the time to make a real HTTP request, a mock client will instead check which mock request entry matches the queued request (matching by HTTP method and a regex pattern for the URL), and will return the corresponding mock response (HTTP status code and body).
+At the time of making a real HTTP request, a mock client will instead check which mock request entry matches the queued request (matching by HTTP method and a regex pattern for the URL), and will return the corresponding mock response (HTTP status code and body).

 **NOTE**: If a client is configured with a mocking utility, it will ONLY make mock requests.
 If it attempts to make a request that does not match any of the configured mock requests, the request will fail and trigger an exception.

 To use the mocking utility: